 Age(s): 6th through 12th graders

-Description: The George Mason University Debate Institute (GMDI) is one of the largest debate summer camps in Virginia.
-We offer introductory and intermediate classes for rising 6–12 graders in policy debate (introductory and intermediate levels) and public forum debate (intermediate only).
-With small class sizes, a dedicated teaching staff, and lots of experience, the GMDI is the place to be in 2023.
-The GMDI’s motto, modeled after George Mason University, is “Innovation is Tradition.”
+Description: The George Mason University Debate Institute is one of the largest debate summer camps in Virginia.
+Introductory and intermediate classes are offered for rising 6–12 graders in policy debate (introductory and intermediate levels) and public forum debate (intermediate only).
 The institute aims to foster skills development in many areas, including in-depth research, critical thinking, persuasion, argumentation, and overall communication.

 Website